dgilland/sqlservice/docs/model.rst

 Model
 =====

-The ``Model`` is the basic ORM class that represents your database schema.
+The ``Model`` is the base ORM class that represents your database schema.
 SQLAlchemy provides a very basic default ORM model class when one calls ``sqlalchemy.ext.declarative.declarative_base``.
-SQLService does one better and provides the basic tools for handling your basic use cases.
+SQLService extends the basic ORM class to provide a few extra to handle some basic use cases.

-The general approach to using ``sqlservice.ModelBase`` is to use it as the base class for your own custom ``Model`` class that extends/overrides ``ModelBase`` to fit your specific needs.
+The general approach when using ``sqlservice.ModelBase`` is to use it as the base class for your own custom ``Model`` class that extends/overrides ``ModelBase`` to fit your specific needs.

 .. code-block:: python